-We recieved an email from a tutor and her middle school student with positive feedback on our City of Oconomowoc website.
-They wanted to say thanks...the student was working on a project on birds and migration, she was doing research and she ended up on our department's bird city page on the Oconomowoc website (http://oconomowoc-wi.gov/602/Bird-City).
-They found some excellent info for her project there!
-They also gave us another good birding resource - "Young Birder's Backyard Guide" -- https://www.improvenet.com/a/the-young-birder-backyard-guide.
-We have since added this to our page.
-It has some great basic birding & ornithology info for kids and beginners.
+The Parks, Recreation and Forestry Department received an email from a tutor and her middle school student with positive feedback on our City of Oconomowoc website.
+They tutor wanted to say thanks...the student was working on a project on birds and migration, and was doing research and ended up on our department's Bird City page on the City of Oconomowoc website.
+The student found some excellent info for the project there!
+The student and tutor also gave us another good birding resource - "Young Birder's Backyard Guide".
+The City of Oconomowoc has since added this to the webpage.
+The resource has some great basic birding & ornithology info for kids and beginners.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-To help residents protect bird species in the area, as well as maintain a backyard habitat, Oconomowoc has included the following additional links on their website:
+To help residents protect bird species in the area, as well as maintain a backyard habitat, Oconomowoc has included the following additional links on its website:

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Parks, Recreation & Forestry Department also encourages residents and community groups, such as the Boy or Girl Scouts, to get involved in counting bird populations, tracking migratory patterns, and building bird houses to be put in various locations throughout the city.
-Yearly, the Oconomowoc Parks, Recreation and Forestry Department promote the use of Community Garden plots through their partnership with Greener Oconomowoc.
-Due to a higher demand for garden plots the last few years, we continue to fill even the additional plots.
-In addition, they partnered with the Oconomowoc High School Ecology Club to build, install, and monitor Eastern Bluebird houses.
-The purpose of the Oconomowoc High School Ecology Club is to study, monitor, and protect our local environment.
+Yearly, the Oconomowoc Parks, Recreation and Forestry Department promote the use of Community Garden plots through a partnership with Greener Oconomowoc.
+Due to a higher demand for garden plots the last few years, even the additional plots fill.
+In addition, Greener Oconomowoc partnered with the Oconomowoc High School Ecology Club to build, install, and monitor Eastern Bluebird houses.
+The purpose of the Oconomowoc High School Ecology Club is to study, monitor, and protect the local environment.
 Projects in the past have ranged from collecting weather data, to restoring lake shorelines, to electro-shocking fish in population studies, to banding osprey chicks, to landscaping with local developers, and reconstructing streams.

 The City of Oconomowoc's International Migratory Bird Day Celebration takes place the last Friday in April and includes celebrating the "Tree City USA" designation and Arbor Day.
-During this event they educate the public about migratory birds as well as native birds and their habits.
-They also educate attendees on how to eliminate or minimize threats to birds such as keeping cats indoors and windowstrike prevention and provide handouts on these two topics.
+During this event staff educates the public about migratory birds as well as native birds and their habits.
+Staff also educates attendees on how to eliminate or minimize threats to birds such as keeping cats indoors and windowstrike prevention and provide handouts on these two topics.
 Other topics include the importance of planting native species of woody and herbaceous ornamentals in the landscapes of the city.